Azure/azure-iot-cli-extension/CONTRIBUTING.md

 `pytest azext_iot/tests/central/ -k "_int.py" --api-version "1.0"`

 If the "--api-version" argument is not specified, all runs act against default api version for each tested command.

+##### Test Resource Tagging

+There are 4 more test variables used for tagging the test resources:
+- `use_tags`
+- `definition_id`
+- `job_display_name`
+- `job_id`

+If `use_tags` is set to "True", then the resources created and used in Iot Central, DPS, and Hub tests will be tagged.
+The tested resources (IoT Hub, DPS, and Central App instances) will have two types of tags:
+- number of test method runs (ex: `test_central_device_c2d_purge_success : 1` means that the test "test_central_device_c2d_purge_success" was run once)
+- a pipeline name or id (ex: `pipeline_id : 00 Test IoT Central Python310 00000000-0000-0000-0000-000000000` generated from internal pipeline runs) which can be manually set with `definition_id`, `job_display_name` and `job_id`.

+Other resources created for these tests (ex: Storage Accounts for IoT Hub and Central tests) will have tags showing which test resource is associated (ex: `iot_resource : test-app-xxx` shows that the tagged storage account was created to be tested with the IoT Central App `test-app-xxx`).

+These are mainly used for test pipeline debugging and differentiating what resources were created for what runs.

 #### Unit and Integration Tests Single Command

 Execute the following command to run both Unit and Integration tests and output a code coverage report to the console and to a `.coverage` file.
 You can configure code coverage with the `.coveragerc` file.